wrenliang/Charades-Xmas-2019/README.md

 *Note*: This app is currently optimized for iPhone 11 / iPhone XR view size

-4) Click the Play button
+4) Click the Play button to run the Simulator

 ### Adding new words
 1) Open the "WordData.swift" file under the "Models" group